tnfe/FFCreator/README.md

 xvfb-run -s "-ac -screen 0 1280x1024x24" npm start
 ```

+3. Npm install error `ERR! command sh -c node-pre-gyp install --fallback-to-build`

+#### Solution

+It may be caused by your node version.
+If it is nodev15, there will be this problem. [https://github.com/Automattic/node-canvas/issues/1645](https://github.com/Automattic/node-canvas/issues/1645) .
+Please downgrade to node v14.

 ## Contribute

 You are very welcome to join us in developing `FFCreator`, if you want to contribute code, please read [here](./CONTRIBUTING.md).